Platform, ecosystem, environment: people selling technology often use these words.

 Almost everything in the tech world is one of the three.

 Some are all three.
 Hence: the Windows platform; Windows ecosystem and Windows environment.
+Are they the same thing are are they each different?
 Likewise Apple, Android, AWS and so on.

 The words are a problem because they are non-specific, even ambiguous.
 They rarely help good communication.

 Often you can replace one of these words with thing and the meaning doesn’t change.

 Or you can remove the word altogether.
 Usually Windows, Apple and Android are good enough descriptions in their own right for most conversations.

 The other problem is that the words are used interchangeably.
 People often talk about the Windows platform when they mean the ecosystem.